darklang/dark/integration-tests/README.md

 ### Causes of intermittent failures

-- Did you forget to `await` the page action
-- A click can land anywhere on the selector, but some parts of the selector have clicks that have other effects
-- Expectations fail when the element is offscreen.
-Often moving the element to the left (esp in the JSON test_appdata file) will solve it.
+Tests will likely fail if you do any of the following:

+- call an `async` action, such as `page.waitFo...`, but forget to `await` it (the next action will happen when the previous one is not complete)

+- call an `expect` without an `await`, unless you explicitly waited for the condition in advance (this means you're using an expectation which is not retried until it is successful.
+Instead, do a `page.waitFor`, which will allow you to know the page is in the right start before you click it.)

+- click somewhere that causes an element to move, but do not wait until it has stopped moving to click some part of it (it will click an old ppage)

+- have a test where the middle of an element you're clicking on is covered by another element (the click even won't land in the right place).
+Also true if the element is offscreen (can possibly be solved in the test_appdata test JSON file)

 ## Writing a new test